ray2day/ray2day/README.md

 - self study from diverse sources and mainly the books 'Zie Scherp' (C# for beginners, enthusiasts and geeks) and 'Zie Scherper'(object oriented programming C# for advanced, enthusiasts and geeks) were a good guideline as also worked out excercises
 >> Udemy courses related to C# programming and the .NET framework;</BR>
 • C# Developers: Double Your Coding Speed with Visual Studio (certificate of completion)</BR>
-• C# Intermediate: Classes, Interfaces and OOP (certificate of completion)</P>
+• C# Intermediate: Classes, Interfaces and OOP (certificate of completion)</BR>
+• Complete Guide to ASP.NET Core RESTful API with Blazor WASM (certificate of completion)</P>
+- because of this last course I got a little taste of: working with Postman / Swagger UI / Entity framework / Razor pages / Blazor / API key- and (Jwt)Token Authentication / Identity Server 4 / Migration

 >> LinkedIn Learn course related to C# programming and the .NET framework;</BR>
 • C# Test-Driven Development</BR>
 - practiced a lot and did a lot of of exercises (mainly focused on C#, ASP.NET and Blazor)
 - having conversations with professionals in the workfield to help me to choose my path in coding
-- a friend (professional programmer) has educated me to work with version control (git and GitHub)
+- a friend (professional programmer) has introduced me / and educated me to work with version control (git and GitHub)

 **As far learning C# and .NET concerned I am BUSY WITH:**
 - expanding my C# coding skills by reading (internet/books), tutorials, excercises, etc. ...and just programming a lot!</BR>
-- learn to develop webapps and -services using the ASP.NET frame work; Razor pages, MVC etcetera with main focus on Blazor (mainly self study)
+- learn to develop webapps and -services using the ASP.NET frame work; Razor pages / MVC / with main focus on Blazor (mainly self study)
 - Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor, Xamarin Forms
 - reading books like 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1'
 - having conversations with professionals in the workfield to help me to choose my path in coding
 - share knowledge with fellow C# and .NET students through Discord
 - getting used more working with git and GitHub
+- getting used more working with Postman / Swagger UI
+- learn more about API key- and (Jwt)Token Authentication / Identity Server 4 / Migrating

 **As far learning C# and .NET concerned I WANT TO / PLANNED TO learn & goals:**
 - improve my C# and ASP.NET skills even more...
-- a new postbachelor college education / advanced course C# (ASP.NET web forms) at Avans+ hogeschool (start February 2022)
+- a new postbachelor college education / advanced course C# (ASP.NET web forms, WASM and Blazor)
 - learn the ins- and outs of C# 10, NET 6 and Visual Studio 2022
 - want to do an official Scrumm / Agile course